 The Foundation accepts applications for grants from public-law entities and private-law non-profit entities for the following programmes:

-• The Open Grants Programme’, which accepts applications throughout the year submitted by public entities and non-profit organisations, who must use the Foundation’s customised online platform.
-Priority is given to applications with a budget of up to €5,000.
-Details about the procedure for the submission & evaluation of grant applications are available here.
-In 2025, it is not projected that any school requests will be covered by the resources of the ‘Open Grants Programme’, as the Bodossaki Foundation actively supports schools and their students through nationwide educational programs such as “Experience Science” and “Young Business Talents”.
+• The Open Grants Programme’, which accepts applications throughout the year submitted by public entities and non-profit organisations, who must use the Foundation’s dedicated online platform.
+Details about the submission and evaluation process of proposals are available here.
+In 2026, Bodosaki Foundation will not prioritize funding requests from individual school units through the resources of the Open Grants Programme, as it actively supports schools and their students through nationwide educational programmes such as the programme for equipping science laboratories in public lower secondary schools across the country, “Experience Science”, and the innovative student Business Administration competition, available to upper secondary schools nationwide, “Young Business Talents”.

 The Foundation also co-ordinates, manages and co-funds grant-making programmes in partnership with third parties.
 These programmes currently include: